Virasoro Symmetry in Neural Network Field Theories: Theory: Virasoro Algebra from Neural Modes

 The Ramond sector requires periodic boundary conditions on the cylinder $\psi(w+2\pi i) = +\psi(w)$, which maps to a branch cut on the plane $\psi_R(z) = z^{-1/2} \psi_{\text{NS}}(z)$.
 Expanding the twisted field yields integer modes $\varsigma_n \in \mathbb{Z}$:

 The twist field maps the half-integer index $r$ of the NS sector to the integer index $n = r + 1/2$.
-For non-zero modes ($n \neq 0$), we derive the explicit neural representation by substituting $r = n - 1/2$ into the NS result (Eq.
-S7):
+For non-zero modes ($n \neq 0$), we derive the explicit neural representation by substituting $r = n - 1/2$ into the NS result:

 These modes satisfy the standard fermionic anti-commutation relations $\mathbb{E}[\varsigma_n \varsigma_m] = \delta_{n+m, 0}$.

 The zero mode $\varsigma_0$, however, requires special treatment.
 In a generic random feature network, $\varsigma_0$ would be a Grassmann number with $\varsigma_0^2=0$.
 To realize the Ramond vacuum degeneracy, $\varsigma_0$ must satisfy the Clifford algebra $\{\varsigma_0, \varsigma_0\} = 1 \implies \varsigma_0^2 = 1/2$.
 We achieve this by promoting the network readout for the zero-momentum component to a matrix-valued operation acting on an internal 2d spin space (representing the vacuum states $|\sigma_\pm\rangle$).
 We assign the zero-mode feature a Clifford weight: